inducer/pycuda/doc/array.rst

     of bytes to be allocated, returns an object that can be cast to an :class:`int` representing the address of the newly allocated memory.
     Observe that both :func:`pycuda.driver.mem_alloc` and
-    :meth:`pycuda.tools.DeviceMemoryPool.alloc` are a model of this interface.
+    :meth:`pycuda.tools.DeviceMemoryPool.allocate` are a model of this interface.

     All arguments beyond *allocator* should be considered keyword-only.